 It should be noted that a battery will not give backup ‘out of the box’ so it needs to be planned for ahead of the install.
-Furthermore, most people are not aware that a standard UK home solar array is required by law to turn off in a power cut, for the safety of grid workers, so it is usually of no help in a power cut (the exception being our the advanced Level 5 option below).
+Furthermore, most people are not aware that a standard UK home solar array is required by law to turn off in a power cut, for the safety of grid workers, so it is usually of no help in a power cut (the exception being our advanced Level 5 option below).

 Level 1 Backup: Automatic Sockets

 Our standard battery system uses a Sofar inverter with an EPS outlet, and a double 13A socket can be wired to this output.
-This is at no or nominal cost (no more than £100) depending on the system.
+This is at low cost (no more than £150 at install time) depending on the system.

 In the event of a power cut, within a couple of seconds the inverter automatically disconnects from the grid and switches the sockets live.
-At that point they can power most smaller loads and be used for tasks as charging mobile phones or torches and powering lamps.
+At that point they can power most smaller loads and be used for tasks such as charging mobile phones or torches and powering lamps.
 With a bit of ingenuity and an extension lead they could keep a fridge powered.